 The sensational Cathedral of Saint Andrew, commonly referred to as the Bordeaux Cathedral, is the seat of the Archbishop of Bordeaux.

-The Basilica of Saint-Michel, another breathtaking Gothic cathedral, was built between the end of 14th century and the 16th century.
+The Basilica of Saint-Michel, another breathtaking Gothic cathedral, was built between the end of the 14th century and the 16th century.
 The separate 114 meter (374 feet) tall tower, built in the 15th century, makes an easy beacon to follow when searching for this cathedral, located in the ancient quarter of Saint-Michel.

-Saint Eloi Church is a smaller Gothic church built in 1245 that comes with an interesting history.
-This church shares a wall with the Grosse Cloche.
+Saint Eloi Church is a smaller Gothic church built in 1245.
+This church also shares a wall with the Grosse Cloche.
+(Big Bell)

 The Church of Saint Peter was built in the 17th century on the site of the old Gallo-Roman sea port.

 We learned there is evidence from as early as the 6th century of an excavation of an early church dedicated to the apostle St Peter.
 Written records also show that a Roman church existed at the beginning of the Middle Ages.

 Later from 1152, when Bordeaux and the entire Acquitane region was ruled by the English, it became the parish for English nobles and merchants, many of whom are buried in the cemetery here.

 In the middle of the 14th century, the [current] church was rebuilt on the former site of the Gallo-Roman sea port of ancient Burdigala (the early name for Bordeaux).

 In 1882 the interior of he church was re-constructed and in 1908 the exterior of the church underwent an exterior restoration.